Did you know that anger is one of the symptoms of migraine? You will often read that mood swings can be a symptom, but rarely is anger listed.

 Rarely will you see anger listed.

 But I can assure you that if you get chronic migraine headaches, you will experience a Dr. Jekyll and Mr. Hyde effect at one time or another!
 One minute you are your old self, and a few minutes later everything is irritating you.
 Sometimes you will find yourself yelling, ranting and raving about the injustices of being sick.
-Ok - that might just be me.
+Ok... that might just be me.
 But you get the picture.

-Learning some anger management skills, especially for us migraine sufferers, is fundamental for finding a way to express ourselves appropriately and deal with some of the symptoms of migraine.
+Learning some anger management skills could be a great way to learn how to better express yourself appropriately and deal with some of the more challenging symptoms of migraine.

-Life brings us great challenges and it is impossible not to get angry in some cases, at some people, or at some situations - like constant or repetitive pain and migraines - sometimes.
+Life brings with it great challenges and it's impossible not to get angry in some cases, at some people, or at some situations - like constant or repetitive pain and migraines - sometimes.

 The first time I read about emotions being an early warning signal was in Migraines for Dummies where the authors refer to “some migraine sufferers experience a personality switcheroo, showing three (or thirty) faces of Eve, and exhibiting raw and rugged personality traits”.

 So you may not like the way you feel so emotional before, during and after your migraine episode.
 You may not like the way you act either.
 You may experience agitation, impatience, irritability, edginess, and any combination of those in the throes of an attack.

-My advice is to be kind to yourself and give yourself permission to have a TIME OUT away from others so you don’t need to show them your Jekyll and Hyde acts.
+My advice is to be kind to yourself and give yourself permission to have a TIME OUT away from others so you don’t need to show them your Jekyll and Hyde personalities.

-OK - and read some more here about Anger Management for Migraines: 6 Tips to Remember.
+There's more to read on this post about Anger Management for Migraines: 6 Tips to Remember.

 Forming healthy boundaries will look like this: